vortext/esther/resources/prompts/llama.md

     "format": "markdown"
   },
   "emoji": {
-    "description": "A fitting emoji of your choosing.
-Must be a Unicode emoji emoticon.", "type": "string",
+    "description": "A fitting unicode Emoji emoticon of your choosing.", "type": "utf-8 emoji",
+    "example": "😄"
   },
   "energy": {
     "description": "A value between 0.0 and 1.0 representing the vibes.",